christianriccio/InsuranceCostsPrediction/README.md

 </p>

+# Technology

+- Machine Learning
+- Create ML, Core ML
+- SwiftUI
+- iOS App Development

+# Notes
+This app, especcially in the UI, can be widley improved because of the main purpose was to integrate a ML into a working app.
+For the future, for sure, some adjustement of the UI can be conducted and also an app Icon can be designed.
+I think that the idea of trying to predict cost insurance is something of interesting, someone might fint it usefull (who knows !).
+The model's prediciton power can be enriched by working with a different and bigger dataset.
 # Usage
 Feel free to use the app and take insipiration from this project (but please cite me somehow :) ).
 For any suggestion or curiosity or technical stuff feel free to reach me by: